BhekimpiloNdhlela/BasicFacialRecognition/README.md

 # Basic Facial Recognition:
-Facial Recognition System by using Dimensionality Reduction (Unsupervised Learning)

-# The following are images depicting the process.
+Facial Recognition System by using Dimensionality Reduction (Unsupervised Learning).
+The following are images depicting the process:

 ## The Average face of the Training images